ice-workshop/ice-workshop.github.io/README.md

 Interaction and Concurrency Experiences (ICE) is a series of international scientific meetings oriented to theoretical computer science researchers with special interest in models, verification, tools, and programming primitives for concurrent systems and complex interactions.

-ICE is since 2010 a satellite workshop of [DisCoTec](https://www.discotec.org/), generally held in June in Europe
+ICE is since 2010 a satellite workshop of [DisCoTec](https://www.discotec.org/), generally held in June in Europe.

 ## Highlights